ryancblack/FoDUploader/README.md

 # FoDUploader
 .NET Fortify on Demand assessment uploader

-*This software is provided as a sample only, and while tested, not intended for production use*

-Proxy connections are supported provided they are configured in Internet Explorer.
+Proxy connections are supported automatically provided they are configured in Internet Explorer	on the system.

 **Options**

 FoD Uploader 1.02
 Copyright (C) 2016 HPE Fortify on Demand, Ryan Black ryan.black@hpe.com

   --source               Required.
-The ZIP file, or directory to be zipped, for
-                         submission to Fortify on Demand
+The ZIP file, or directory to be zipped, for submission to Fortify on Demand.

-  --username             Your portal tenant account name and username separated by a backslash, e.g. Company\userOne
+  --username             Your portal username.

   --password             Your portal password.